How to compete with the robots to stay relevant, and employed.

 From the research, it seems the roles most under threat are those that are repetitive and predictable like administrative and operative roles.
 But by when?!

 Timing is still part of the current debate

-Interesting results emerge from different studies, like this recent report that claims telephone banking operators will be replaced by AI within 10 years, retail sales people within 15 years and robots are predicted to be trained as surgeons within 35 years and managing ‘all human tasks’ by around 2060 (if you have young kids they’ll be around 45 years old by then).
-This timeline of change is depicted well on this image from Business Insider:
+Interesting results emerge from different studies, like this recent report that claims telephone banking operators will be replaced by AI within 10 years, retail salespeople within 15 years and robots are predicted to be trained as surgeons within 35 years and managing ‘all human tasks’ by around 2060 (if you have young kids they’ll be around 45 years old by then).
+This timeline of change is depicted well in this image from Business Insider: